(Originally published on January 31, 2018)

 In the past five to ten years, the conversation around mental health has really opened up.
 Schools are talking about it (in Canada, jack.org has worked hard to raise awareness through school-specific chapters), statistics are making headlines, celebrities are sharing their struggles, and corporations are trying to understand how to make sure their employees have the support systems they need.
 There’s so much to talk about because each story is different.
 There’s so much to be done and shared, like educating employers, parents, teachers, friends, and family.
 When you suffer from anxiety, it’s all you’re thinking about.
 When you don’t suffer from it and don’t have someone close to you suffering from it, it’s so hard to understand what someone else is going through.
 You can’t see inside someone’s mind to see the mental anguish.
 Even if you could, every person’s struggle is so different, every person talks about it differently, and every person deals with it differently.

 Over the years, though, I’ve noticed three things about my anxiety that haven’t changed.
 The first is that no two stories are the same, ever.
-They’re as unique as we are as individuals.
+Each story is as unique as we are individuals.
 I can share my story with someone else, but I can’t tell someone what to do.
 I can talk about what causes my anxiety and what works for me, if someone’s interested in hearing my experience; otherwise, listening is best.
 The second is that my anxiety has changed over time.
 I used to be more anxious about some things that don’t bother me anymore, and that gives me hope.
 And, the final thing I’ve noticed is that it’s okay to talk about mental health and what others are doing to be healthy.
 It’s nothing to be ashamed of.
 With one in five people in Canada experiencing mental health issues in any given year, it’s becoming increasingly acceptable to share our individual journeys, without judgment.

 With time, I’ve matured and become more comfortable with who I am as a person.
 I’ve accepted that being anxious is only a small part of who I am.
 It doesn’t have to define my whole existence.
 The closest people to me clearly accepted this long before I did.
 This includes my husband and kids, my parents and brothers, my cousin, and my closest friends, all of whom are my biggest supporters.
 I’m so grateful.
 Having a public conversation around anxiety has helped make it less of a stigma.
 People understand a bit more.
 Or, at least, they understand that they don’t understand, and that’s a big a-ha moment for both the sufferer and those around her.
 It’s not always about empathy.
 It’s about sympathy and understanding that someone is unwell.
 And, I think more people are getting that.
 When we understand more about each other’s struggles and accept that they exist, then we can support each other and move forward as a healthier, productive, and more united community.
 That’s what makes us human.